 Whether you have walk-in conferences or you have scheduled them in advance, don’t get caught too long with one parent.
 If you anticipate the conference taking longer than you feel you can offer on that day, ask to schedule a longer conference so that you have adequate time for that family while still respecting your other parents who are waiting.

 Have examples of student work that highlight what you are working on and that demonstrate the student’s progress in class.
 Ask students to fill out a self-evaluation before conferences that can be shared with parents.
 A self-evaluation will give you discussion points with the parents, will share the responsibility of learning with the student, and will help ensure that students connect their grades with the work they’ve put in.
+It never hurts to be prepared with some ideas you’ve used with your challenging students.

 It’s a lot easier for parents to believe their child who says you lost that homework assignment when your classroom has papers everywhere and there is no clear organizational system.
 Parent-teacher conferences might be the parents’ only opportunity to be in your classroom.
 Be sure to take some time to clean and organize before they come in.
 Appearances do matter in this case!